 Cheap Drawer Dividers

 Do you want to divide your drawers without spending a fortune at a ritzy organizing store?
 You totally can with some DIY cardstock drawer dividers.

 Imagine needing a crappy elastic and being able to reach into your drawer and just grab it without having to sift through a thousand other things, some of which are sharp little tacks.
 You can find the whole tutorial for how to make these drawer dividers on The Crafting Nook.

 But that’s not all.
 If you make a little DIY Monitor Stand, you create a cute little cubby underneath the monitor that you can also organize.

 And you’ll have plenty of room for your keyboard and mouse.
 You can find the tutorial for this at The Interior Frugalista.

-The Obligatory Ikea Hack
+The Obligatory Ikea Desk Hack

-Of course Ikea is going to have a beautiful little perfectly organized desk to drool at.
+Of course, Ikea is going to have a beautiful little perfectly organized desk to drool at.

 I don’t know if any of these are really hacks, but that’s a desk I could do some WORK at.
 Right?